mrabbitz/Project1-CUDA-Flocking/README.md

 *To determine the appropriate nearby grid cells for a given boid, first divide (twice the maximum neighborhood distance of the three boid rules) by (the cell width of the grid).
 If this gives us a non-whole number (e.g. 4.2), then round up to the next whole number (e.g. 4.2 rounds up to 5).
-Now, this result represents the ± offset in each dimension of the given boid's cell such that this range of cells are those that contain the boids we need to iterate through to apply the three boid rules to a given boid.*
+Now, this result represents the ± offset in each dimension of the given boid's cell such that this range of cells are those that contain the boids we need to iterate through to apply the three boid rules to the given boid.*

 We can rewrite (2 * Max Neighborhood Distance) / (Cell Width) as 2 / (Cell Width / Max Neighborhood Distance).